ahmetuygun/product-keyword-score/README.md

 ## d.
 How precise do you think your outcome is and why?

 The results may not be consisted, because there are millions products, thousands product type and brand.
 Every keyword has different density rate.
-For example when I write "i", all succession item is Apple products, most of them are Iphone gadgets.
+When I write "i", all succession item is Apple products, most of them are Iphone gadgets.
 But when I write "s", there is no Samsung product, for "sa" only one Samsung item.
-But these 2 brands similar market share in US market.
+But these 2 brands have similar market share in US market.
+Although, "i" is determinative prefix for Apple, "sam" 3 letters, is s determinative prefix for Samsung.

 Every keyword should be assessed in a specific product type, or brand.
 I think defining the coefficient dynamically is the matter.
 Currently, I'm calculating scores for each prefix with a static coefficient, but it could be defined with different parameters.